K3LV0N/Mod-Challenges/ModChallenges/Challenge1/README.md

 completing the basic challenge!

-Challenge 1: Getting aquainted with modding
+### Challenge 1: Getting aquainted with modding

-Basic Challenge Requirements:
+# Basic Challenge:

 Step 1: Creating Objects:

-	- Make a custom weapon: Make a regular melee sword.
+    A. Make a custom weapon: Make a regular melee sword.
 The starter sword generated from tModLoader is a good starting place.

-	- Make a custom projectile: The stats can be anything you want.
+    B. Make a custom projectile: The stats can be anything you want.

-	- Make a custom buff: The buff can do anything you want.
+    C. Make a custom buff: The buff can do anything you want.
 Make sure it effects NPCs.

 Step 2: Shooting Projectiles:

-	- Make your sword shoot your custom projectile
+	A. Make your sword shoot your custom projectile

 Step 3: Projectile Inflicted Buffs:

-	- Make your projectile inflict your buff
+	A. Make your projectile inflict your buff

 Result:

-You should now have a sword that shoots a buff / debuff inflicting projectile.
-While this is basic, I am sure that this helps open up possibilities for different weapons or items you could make.
+    A sword that shoots a buff / debuff inflicting projectile.

-Intermediate Challenge
+# Intermediate Challenge

 Step 1: Changing shooting frequency:

-	- Find a way to make your sword only shoot a projectile every 2 swings.
+	A. Find a way to make your sword only shoot a projectile every 2 swings.

 Step 2: Right Click functionality:

-	- Make your sword apply the buff to you when right clicking it **WHEN HOLDING IT IN YOUR HAND**
+	A. Make your sword apply the buff to you when right clicking it **WHEN HOLDING IT IN YOUR HAND**

+Result:

-Result: Your sword should now shoot once every 2 shots and you can now apply the buff you made to yourself!
+    A sword that shoots a buff / debuff inflicting projectile every 2 shots and also can be used to buff yourself with a right click.

-Advanced Challenge
+# Advanced Challenge

 Step 1: Time-Changing Stats:

-	-Find a way to make your sword increase in damage at a rate of 1 damage per second up to a maximum of 8 more damage than the sword's base damage.
+	A. Find a way to make your sword increase in damage at a rate of 1 damage per second up to a maximum of 8 more damage than the sword's base damage.

+Result:

+    A. A sword that shoots a buff / debuff inflicting projectile every 2 shots and also can be used to buff yourself with a right click.
-Result: Someone that understands a decent amount about modding items :)
+    B. Someone who understands basic item modding :)